silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 code for the CPU.
-So it's entirely possible that we could write a program two different ways in two different programming languages that follow two different programming paradigms, but both end up being compiled to the exact same machine code &ndash; just like a carpenter could build a birdhouse step-by-step or as separate components and get the same result either way.
+So it's entirely possible that we could write a program two different ways in two different programming languages that follow two different programming paradigms, but both end up being compiled to the exact same machine code&mdash;just like a carpenter could build a birdhouse step-by-step or as separate components and get the same result either way.

 The C programming language follows a "procedural" programming paradigm.
 This